quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 handshake.
-If the Version Information was missing or if parsing it failed (for example, if it is too short or if its length is not divisible by four), then the endpoint MUST close the connection; if the connection was using QUIC version 1, it MUST be closed with a transport error of type `TRANSPORT_PARAMETER_ERROR`.
+If the Version Information was missing or if parsing it failed (for example, if it is too short or if its length is not divisible by four), then the endpoint MUST close the connection; if the connection was using QUIC version 1, that connection closure MUST use a transport error of type `TRANSPORT_PARAMETER_ERROR`.

 If a client has reacted to a Version Negotiation packet, it MUST validate that